LucyRothwell/Hear-Me-Out-app/README.md

 App Functionality

-* Log appointments ans symptoms
+* Log appointments and symptoms
 * Find all NHS services across the UK (using NHS API)
 * Find NHS audio services
 * Take and upload photos (for example of medical reports and other useful information)
-* Write notes (for example at appointments)
+* Write notes (for example in appointments)
-* Search for terms in glossary
+* Search for audiology terms in glossary
 * Read news articles related to audiology
 * Pop up help icons on each page